cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-VS-VCPKG.md

 If you discover that after pressing the debug button in Visual Studio, Cataclysm just exits after launch with return code 1, that is because of the wrong working directory.

-When debugging, it is not strictly necessary to use a `Debug` build.
-`Release` builds run significantly faster, can still be run in the debugger, and most of the time will have most of the information you need.
+### Debug vs Release builds
+`Debug` builds run significantly slower than `Release` builds, but provide additional safety checks.

+If you just want to build the executable and play the game, `Release` is advised.

+If you plan on editing the code, `Debug` is advised.

+If you have enough experience with C++ to know:
+- under-the-hood differences between `Debug` and `Release`
+- how `Release` optimizations may affect the debugger
+- how to avoid undefined behavior in code

-If optimizations of `Release` build interfere with debugging, you can disable them on a file-by-file basis by adding
+Then you might want to use `Release` build all the time to speed up dev process, and disable optimizations on a file-by-file basis by adding
 ```c++
 #pragma optimize("", off)
 ```